Recipe for oven-baked Plantain Chips, served with a Cilantro Lemon Dip. Such a yummy snack! They’re naturally vegan & gluten-free.

 I’ve got a new addiction – and it’s plantain chips!
 It all started with store-bought plantain chips and me wanting to create a healthier version – not fried in oil.
-Turns out, plantain chips are great to bake in the oven as well.
+Turns out, plantain chips easy to make and so, so good!

 This recipe is a very basic one, with only a bit of added salt.
 I love the natural sweetness of the plantains mixed with the salt.
 These plantain chips are naturally vegan & gluten-free.